-Foxton Neighbour- hood Plan Policy Relevant Policy in Harborough District Local Plan (LP)/NPPF Relationship between Foxton Neighbourhood Plan and Local Plan Potential for likely significant effects on national and local historic and/or environmental designations Conclusions relating to Strategic Environmental Assessment Potential for likely significant effects on Natura 2000 sites within 50km (nearest Ensor's Pool SAC approx. 30km) Conclusion relating to Habitat Regulations (HRA) Policy F8: Ridge and Furrow NPPF: 12 .
+Policy F8: Ridge and Furrow NPPF: 12 .
 Conserving and enhancing the historic environment.
 LP Policy GI5 relates to protection of locally designated biodiversity and geodiversity sites.
 Policy F8 is considered to be in general conformity with the NPPF and LP as it seeks to protect ridge and furrow, part of the historic landscape.
 The policy is unlikely to result in significant effects as it aims to protect ridge and furrow as part of the historic landscape.
 No significant effects identified.
 None.
 No negative effect arising from this policy which gives protection to historic landscape feature.
 Policy F9: Design NPPF - 12 Achieving Well Designed Places LP Policy GD8 deals with good design in new housing developments Policy F9 sets out that the village design statement should be used when considering new development within Foxton.
 It should be considered to be in general conformity with LP policy and NPPF in setting out building design principles.
 The policy is unlikely to result in significant effects as it promotes design of new development which reflects the character and historic context of its surroundings.
 No significant effects identified.
 None.
 No negative effect arising from this policy.

-Foxton Neighbour- hood Plan Policy Relevant Policy in Harborough District Local Plan (LP)/NPPF Relationship between Foxton Neighbourhood Plan and Local Plan Potential for likely significant effects on national and local historic and/or environmental designations Conclusions relating to Strategic Environmental Assessment Potential for likely significant effects on Natura 2000 sites within 50km (nearest Ensor's Pool SAC approx. 30km) Conclusion relating to Habitat Regulations (HRA) Policy F10: Local Green Spaces NPPF - Promoting healthy communities (para 99 and para 100).
+Policy F10: Local Green Spaces NPPF - Promoting healthy communities (para 99 and para 100).
 LP Policy GI4 considers Local Green Space and its inclusion in NDPs Policy F10 is considered to be in general conformity with the LP and NPPF in identifying LGS and setting out policy for their protection.
 Potential for limited positive impact as the policy identifies and protects open land that is of demonstrable value to the community and of outstanding significance for their natural and historical or environmental features.
 Possible positive impacts.
 No significant effects identified.
 None.
 No negative effect arising from this policy which seeks to protect local green space.

-Policy F11: Trees NPPF: Conserving and enhancing the natural environment.
-LP Policy GI5 relates to protection of locally designated biodiversity and geodiversity sites.
-ENV6 is considered to be in general conformity with the NPPF and LP as it seeks to protect Biodiversity, trees, woodland of value.
-The policy is unlikely to result in significant effects as it gives protection to trees of value.
+Policy F11: Trees NPPF: Conserve enhancing the environment.
+LP Policy GI5 reto protection of locally designal biodiversity an natural general conformity with the NPPF and LP as it seeks to protect Biodiversity, trees, woodland of value. of ted The policy is unlikely to result in significant effects as it gives protection to trees of value.
 Limited impact.
 No significant effects identified.
 None.
-No negative effect arising from this policy which gives protection to trees.

-Foxton Neighbour- hood Plan Policy Relevant Policy in Harborough District Local Plan (LP)/NPPF Relationship between Foxton Neighbourhood Plan and Local Plan Potential for likely significant effects on national and local historic and/or environmental designations Conclusions relating to Strategic Environmental Assessment Potential for likely significant effects on Natura 2000 sites within 50km (nearest Ensor's Pool SAC approx. 30km) Conclusion relating to Habitat Regulations (HRA) Policy F12: Housing Provision LP Policy H1 considers housing allocations.
-The Local Plan allocates 27 dwellings to Foxton on the plan period.
-Local Plan policy GD1 allows for sustainable development.
-GD2 allows for settlement development within or adjacent to settlements NPPF: Delivering sustainable development / delivering a wide choice of high quality homes (para 55 Policy F12 should be considered to be in general conformity with LP policy.
+No negative effect arising from this policy which gives protection to trees. geodiversity sind policy F12: Housing housing allocate Provision The Local Plan allocates 27 dw to Foxton on the period.
+Local Plan policy allows for sustent development was allows for settle development to settlements NPPF: Delivering sustainable development / delivering a wind choice of high homes (para 5 promotes sustainable promotes sustainable development).
+Policy F12 should be considered to be in general conformity with LP policy.
 NDPs are permitted to allocate housing sites as set out in the Local Plan.
-The policy is unlikely to result in significant effects.
+Cy GD1 ainable GD2 lement within or de quality 5 The policy is unlikely to result in significant effects.
 As part of identifying allocations, potential housing sites the QB undertook site assessments and considered the sites against criteria.
 No significant effects are identified.
 Constraints relating to heritage and environmental assets have been considered as part of the proposal.
 None No negative effect.
 Development of this limited scale will not adversely impact on identified HRA sites.